-Side health effects of psychedelics (peyote, ecstasy, LSD, psilocybin)
+Side Effects of Psychedelics (peyote, ecstasy, LSD, psilocybin)

 Addiction to Hallucinogenic Drugs

-Like most other drugs or alcohol, using hallucinogens can result in addiction and abuse.
-The stages of addiction usually begin when someone develops a dependence to the drug and needs it in order to function at a “normal” level.
+Like most other drugs and alcohol, using hallucinogens can result in addiction and abuse.
+The stages of addiction usually begin when someone develops a dependence on the drug and needs it in order to function at a “normal” level.
 When you detox or clear the drug from your body, it typically will result in withdrawal symptoms and effects that occur.

-Some reported signs of addiction or substance abuse to hallucinogens include:
+Signs of addiction or substance abuse to hallucinogens and other dissociative drugs include:

-Addiction to these drugs can often coincide with a mental illness which is why finding treatment services, support and proper resources is so important.
-If you are looking for additional resources and information, please contact AToN Center for info on our treatment services.
-If you know someone struggling from an addiction, a referral goes a long way, and we would be happy to assist the person in their recovery.
+Addiction to these drugs can often coincide with mental health disorders, which is why finding hallucinogen addiction treatment services and support is so important.
+If you are looking for additional resources and information, please contact AToN Center for information on our addiction treatment.
+If you know someone struggling with hallucinogen addiction, a referral goes a long way, and we would be happy to assist the person in their recovery.

-AToN Center is a drug and alcohol addiction treatment center that provides a multitude of services to address substance abuse, in a supportive, comforting environment.
-At our facility we treat both the mental health and physical health aspects of abuse of alcohol or drugs, understanding that there can be certain health disorders associated with substance use disorder.
+AToN Center is a drug and alcohol addiction treatment center that provides a multitude of services to address substance abuse in a supportive, comforting environment.
+At our facility, we treat both the mental health and physical health aspects of abuse of alcohol and drugs, understanding that there can be certain health disorders associated with substance use disorder.

-Our program and services are different from other treatment programs around the country, and we provide top-notch services for all that we do.
+Our programs and services differ from other treatment programs nationwide, and we provide top-notch services for all we do.
 We care about our client’s success in our program, and we want to help you get better from a drug or alcohol problem.
-We have an on-site first class chef, yoga, meditation, counseling and other holistic care options.
+We have an on-site first-class chef, yoga, meditation, counseling, and other holistic care options.
 You or your loved one will receive all the necessary components to achieve recovery.

 If you or someone you love needs help with a drug or alcohol problem and would like information on our support, resources, or care services, please contact our admissions team.